-- Each project/event must have a community service component.
-The Bonner Center defines community service as service provided to individuals or communities to meet social, educational, or environmental needs.
+- Each project or event must have a community service component, that is, it must provide a service to individuals or communities to meet social, educational, or environmental needs.
 This service may be provided directly or indirectly through an individual student-initiated project or a group project.

-- All projects must work in some capacity with a nonprofit organization or community based organization.
-Priority will be given to collaborative projects that are ongoing or events with local/regional nonprofit organizations.
+- All projects must work in some capacity with a nonprofit organization or community-based organization.
+Priority will be given to collaborative projects that are ongoing or events with local and or regional nonprofit organizations.

 - Projects must take place during the academic year.

 - To publicize the accomplishments of the completed project, grantees are required to enter their project into Collaboratory, an online database of community engagement activities across Oberlin.
-Grant recipients may also be invited to present at the Bonner Center's annual Community Engagement Recognition Luncheon in late April.
+Grant recipients may be invited to present at the Bonner Center's annual Community Engagement Recognition Luncheon.

 - Projects that relate solely to classroom work and or departments.